yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

    `window.asc_data_layer` to enable additional tracking and partner tooling.

-By following this pattern, iframe-based partners can rely on the host website to deliver Automotive Standards Council events to all required analytics destinations without directly embedding GA4 or GTM inside the iframe.
+By following this pattern, iframe-based partners can rely on the host website to deliver Automotive Standards Council Events (ASC Events) to all required analytics destinations without directly embedding GA4 or GTM inside the iframe.